The Secret History

-Synopsis
+Plot

-In 1983, Richard Papen leaves his hometown of Plano, California, to study literature at the elite Hampden College in Vermont.
-Richard finds he cannot enroll in the classes of the sole Classics professor Julian Morrow, who limits enrollment to a hand-picked clique of five students: fraternal twins Charles and Camilla Macaulay, Francis Abernathy, Henry Winter, and Edmund "Bunny" Corcoran.
-After Richard helps them with a translation, they give him advice on endearing himself to Julian.
-Eventually, Richard is accepted into Julian's classes.
+Around 1985, Richard Papen leaves his hometown of Plano, California, to study literature at the elite Hampden College in Vermont.
+Richard finds he cannot enroll in the classes of the sole Classics professor Julian Morrow, who limits enrollment to a hand-picked coterie: twins Charles and Camilla Macaulay, Francis Abernathy, Henry Winter, and Edmund "Bunny" Corcoran.
+After Richard helps them with a translation, the other students give him advice on endearing himself to Julian, and Richard is accepted into his classes.

 Richard enjoys his new status as a member of the clique, but notices several odd behaviors from the others: they seem to constantly suffer small injuries, boil strange plants on the stove, and attempt to hide bloody clothing.
-The group shares a fervent devotion to Julian, who prevents them from taking courses outside of the Classics department.
+The group is devoted to Julian, who requires his students to only take classes with him and asserts sole control over their academic careers.
 Though Henry seems to have a strained friendship with Bunny, they spend the winter break together in Rome, while Richard lodges in an unheated warehouse.
-He nearly dies from hypothermia and pneumonia, but is rescued when Henry returns unexpectedly from Italy.
+He nearly dies from hypothermia and pneumonia, but is rescued when Henry returns unexpectedly and brings him to the hospital.

-As 1983 rolls into 1984, tensions between Bunny and the group worsen.
+In the new year, tensions between Bunny and the group worsen.
 Bunny constantly insults the others and begins behaving erratically.
-Richard learns the truth from Henry: the clique, minus Richard and Bunny (and with Julian's approval), attempted to hold a Dionysian bacchanal in the woods near Francis's country estate.
-While in a fevered trance, Henry accidentally killed a farmer.
-Bunny found out by chance and has been blackmailing the group ever since.
-No longer able to meet Bunny's demands, and fearing that he'll expose them as his mental state deteriorates, Henry slowly convinces the group to kill Bunny.
-They confront Bunny while hiking, and Henry pushes him into a ravine to his death.
+Richard learns the truth from Henry: the group, minus Richard and Bunny, held a Dionysian bacchanal with Julian's approval in the woods near Francis's country estate.
+During the bacchanal, the group killed a Vermont farmer, although the details are left ambiguous.
+Bunny, who found out by chance, has been blackmailing the group ever since, with Francis and Henry giving him large amounts of money in the hopes of placating him.
+No longer able to meet Bunny's demands, and fearing that he will expose them as his mental state deteriorates, Henry convinces the group to kill Bunny.
+The five confront Bunny while hiking, and Henry pushes him into a ravine to his death.